daivan/404-file-not-found/README.md

 This game is created to be part of the https://js13kgames.com/ Competition.

-IT was created by Me (daivan trinh) and Håkan Einarsson.
+IT was created by Me (Daivan Trinh) and Håkan Einarsson.

 Clone the repo.